Providing information and engaging women in decision making

 This antenatal discussion with women aims to introduce preventative strategies and allow women time to make informed decisions about the different elements of the Bundle.
 We believe this represents the best opportunity for our women to provide informed consent at the time of their labour and birth.

-Further translations will be available during June 2022.
+Further translations will be available during early 2023.

 Member services are welcome to use the information leaflet, as long as Women’s Healthcare Australasia is acknowledged as the source.